 He received his PhD in Information Systems in 2013 from NJIT, an M.S. in Information Systems in 2001 from NJIT, and an M.S. in Banking and Financial Sciences in 1999 from the Arab Academy for Banking and Financial Sciences in Jordan, ranking first with distinction.

 Dr. Eljabiri is a Senior University Lecturer who has been teaching numerous courses for Computer Science, Information Systems and Information Technology departments at NJIT.
-He has been teaching, developing, advising and/or coordinating more than 16 software engineering, project management, research-oriented, project-based and introduction to technology undergraduate and graduate courses in the College Of Computing Sciences and under the sponsorship of the Provost Office at NJIT.
+He has been teaching, developing, advising and/or coordinating more than 16 software engineering, project management, research-oriented, project-based and introduction to technology undergraduate and graduate courses in the Ying Wu College of Computing Sciences and under the sponsorship of the Provost Office at NJIT.
 He has also offered numerous courses to industry employees and communities across several companies through the partnership with the CPE program at NJIT.

 Dr. Eljabiri teaches and directs the senior project capstone courses for CS, IS and IT students in which he manages relationships with numerous industry customers from Fortune 500 companies to small businesses to public sector and research institutions, facilitates IT-driven real world business experiences for hundreds of students and assists students in the entrepreneurial track to transform their innovative ideas into actual business .